We support cycling in the National Park, whether for work or pleasure, to enjoy its special qualities.

 In 2013, our members noted concerns amongst local residents about cycle events, particularly regarding the scale of some of the larger events and the behaviour of a minority of participants.
 The behaviour of a minority of local residents had also been unacceptable.

-Although we own no land, does not manage any tracks or roads and has no authority over other organisations, it was able to facilitate the development of:
+Although we own no land, do not manage any tracks or roads and have no authority over other organisations, we were able to facilitate the development of:

 - New Forest Cycling Code, designed for all cycling (on and off roads, individually and in events).
 This code is ideal for inclusion in literature and online communications designed for local people and visitors.

 - New Forest Cycle Event Organisers Charter that sets out how events can best be managed and accommodated in the New Forest.
 Most cycle event organisers now comply with the majority of the charter.
 Feedback (positive or negative) about particular cycle events can be given via the register of events on the webpage of the Safety Advisory Group; find the relevant event in the register, click ‘feedback’ and enter your comments.